 - Order tickets online.
 They are much cheaper, and you can also book your visit time.
 Since it can get crowded, especially on weekends, they stagger attendance.
 If you sign up for an arrival time before hand, you eliminate any waiting—just walk right in!
-Use code CLIP17 for one free adult admission with every free child admission.
+Use code VPAPR19 for 20% off admission in 2019.

 - Pack light.
 There aren’t areas such as a locker room or coat check, so we dress our boys (and ourselves) in layers so we don’t need to carry puffy coats and whatnot.

 - Be prepared to play.
 With hundreds of thousands of Legos put out for tinkering, it is impossible to not want to get your hands dirty—and kids always love second opinions on their creations.
 So put your phone away and PLAY.